rezadehhaghi/IOT_BMS_OWN_SITE/README.md

 BMS control panel for temp and humidity and not use third party website for showing my data

-The parallel link to dashboard is bms.reziot.xyz
+The parallel link to dashboard is  https://bms.reziot.xyz

 This still use InfluxDb Cloud